 Three major stratigraphic units are found in the Project Area: unweathered to slightly weathered crystalline tonalites (similar to granites) of the Peninsular Range batholith (bedrock), highly weathered tonalites nearer to the surface, and recent alluvial materials on or just below the surface (Dames & Moore 1992).

 Surface exposures of tonalite are restricted to isolated, natural weathered outcrops of residual boulders, and subtle exposures on barren hillsides and in drainage areas, especially in steeper valley flanks.
 Somewhat less-weathered sections are also exposed in road cuts and along the railroad grade in the Project Area.
 Tonalite near the surface is highly weathered.
 Weathered tonalite is encountered at depths of approximately 110 feet.
-Unweathered to less weathered tonalite is encountered at depths of approximately 110 feet.
-Unweathered to less of the confused with granite on the basis of its appearance.
+Unweathered to less weathered tonalite is encountered at depths of approximately 70 to 132 feet below ground surface.
+Tonalite is often confused with granite on the basis of its appearance.
 Although tonalite is in the granite series of rocks, it is not true granite based on its mineralogical makeup.
 Alluvium is rarely in excess of 3 feet in depth.
 Pegmatitic dikes, typically granitic in mineralogical composition, are exposed locally (AECOM 2012).